SelimFEUP/CD-CI-for-Tensorflow/README.md

 # Multi-step traffic prediction with TensorFlow CI/CD

-This project implements a Deep Learning pipeline using LSTM for multi-step traffic flow prediction task.
+This repository implements a Deep Learning pipeline using LSTM for multi-step traffic flow prediction task.
 It includes:

 - Data loading & preprocessing
 - LSTM model definition